 In order for your medical practice to be HIPAA-compliant, each staff member must be HIPAA-compliant.
 It is your responsibility to educate, inform and train your employees on HIPAA regulations and the consequences of non-compliance.

-At Practice Builders, our team of online marketing and HIPAA-compliance experts will work closely with you to ensure an optimum patient experience.
+At Practice Builders, our team of healthcare marketing and HIPAA-compliance experts will work closely with you to ensure an optimum patient experience.
 Through content marketing, HIPAA-compliant emails, social media and strategic SEO, we help you grow your medical practice while you focus on providing top-notch care for your patients.